EOEPCA/eoepca/system/clusters/README.md

 For development, the EOEPCA system is deployed to a target Kubernetes cluster with a GitOps approach using Flux Continuous Delivery (https://fluxcd.io/).

+NOTE that, as an alternative approach, the [Deployment Guide](https://deployment-guide.docs.eoepca.org/) provides a more detailed description of the deployment and configuration of the components, supported by some shell scripts that deploy the components directly using `helm` (rather than using `flux` GitOps).
+The Deployment Guide represents a more informative introduction, and the supporting scripts assume `minikube` out-of-the-box.

 ## Deploy EOEPCA System

 ### Install Flux